 The allowance is paid from the beginning of the month when the application was submitted, but no earlier than the actual starting date of military service.
-The allowance is paid to the end of the month you muster out.
-Kela can grant you the allowance once it has received confirmation from the military unit that you have effectively started your service.
+The allowance is paid to the end of the month you muster out The allowance is paid to the end of the month you muster out Kela can grant you the allowance once it has received confirmation from the military unit that you have effectively started your service.
 Notify Kela immediately, if changes occur in your life that may affect your eligibility for conscript's allowance.
-Inform Kela if e.g. your service is interrupted or ends, if your income or the income of your immediate family changes, or if your obligation to pay child maintenance support ends or custody changes.
+Inform Kela if your service is interrupted or ends, if your income or the income of your immediate family changes, or if your obligation to pay child maintenance support ends or custody changes.
 Conscript's allowance is not adjusted due to a change in income if the income is of a one-time nature and fully retrospective.

 Conscript's allowance is tax-free.
-Kela will pay the allowance on a bank account provided by the applicant, located in a Finnish financial institution, usually on the first banking day of the month.
+Kela will pay the allowance on a Finnish bank account provided by the applicant, usually on the first banking day of the month.

-The decision on allowance can be appealed within 37 days of the day it was posted.
-Appeals must bein written form.
+The decision on allowance can be appealed within 37 days of the day it was posted in writing.
 Appeals must be delivered to the Kela office.